charltoncr/ChaCha20/ReadMe.md

 chacha20.go and chacha20_test.go are in the
 [public domain](https://creativecommons.org/publicdomain/zero/1.0/)
 and may be used for any purpose.

-chacha20.go encrypted output is identical to chacha-ref.c encrypted output with the same input to both and rounds set to 20 for both.
-The same is true of decrypted output.

 ChaCha20 has been
 [widely adopted](https://en.wikipedia.org/wiki/Salsa20#ChaCha20_adoption).